na-na-hi/renget/archive/cpu-lora.md

 ```
 It can also get stuck on `main: tokenize training data` for quite a while if you have a large data set (>50 MB)

+## Appendix E - Converting Models for llama.cpp

+While [TheBloke](https://huggingface.co/TheBloke) offers all the quantized versions you should ever need, there are still a few reasons why you might want to convert models yourself.
+For example, you may want to use the `fp32` format for the highest quality, to quantize yourself later on, or there may not be quantized versions of your base model available.

+1. Install the [Required Tools](#required-tools) mentioned above.
+2. Install [Python](https://www.python.org/) (3.10 or newer, use the 64-bit installer)
+3. Open a command prompt and move to our working folder: `cd C:\lora`
+4. Download your model using git, for example: `git clone https://huggingface.co/Sao10K/Stheno-L2-13B`
+5. Create a python virtual environment: `python -m venv .env`
+6. Activate the environment: `.env\Scripts\activate.bat` (or use  `.env\Scripts\Activate.ps1` if you used PowerShell)
+7. Install the required python modules to the environment: `pip install -r llama.cpp\requirements.txt`
+8. Convert your model to a FP32 GGUF: `python llama.cpp\convert.py Stheno-L2-13B --outtype F32 --outfile Stheno-L2-13B.FP32.gguf`

+Some steps above only need to be done once.
+If you run need to run this again later on, you can skip steps 1, 2, 5, and 7.
+Now, you can directly use that file to train a LoRA, but you can also quantize it into more efficient formats:

+1. Open a command prompt and move to our working folder: `cd C:\lora`
+2. If you don't already have llama.cpp, follow step 2 of the [llama.cpp Setup](#llamacpp-setup).
+3. Run the compiler tools again: `w64devkit\w64devkit.exe`
+4. Once you see `~ $`, move to the llama.cpp repo: `cd C:/lora/llama.cpp` (Make sure to use forward slashes!)
+5. Get rid of any existing compiled files: `make clean`
+6. Compile the quantize executable with a special flag (see note below): `make quantize -j LLAMA_QKK_64=1`
+7. Rename the quantize executable: `mv quantize.exe quantize-qkk-64.exe`
+8. Get rid of intermediate files again: `make clean`
+9. Compile everything again: `make all -j`
+10. Once it's done compiling, close the compiler tools: `exit`

+!!! warning Ideally, we want to quantize our models with `quantize.exe`, which provides a more efficient format.
+However, some models don't work with the default settings, so we need to use the special `quantize-qkk-64.exe` version of it to quantize our model instead.
+If you get an error when quantizing a model, try using `quantize-qkk-64.exe` instead.

+Finally, quantize the model: `llama.cpp\quantize.exe Stheno-L2-13B.FP32.gguf Stheno-L2-13B.Q8_0.gguf Q8_0`

+Replace the model name with the name of the model you converted above.
+Replace `Q8_0` with the quantization type you would like to use.
+Make sure you replace it in both the file name and the format specifier at the end.

 ## Changelog

+- 2023-09-09
+  - Added Appendix E
 - 2023-09-06
   - Updated for changes in llama.cpp, up to commit xaedes:0c2c9c7.
   - Added llama.cpp update instructions.